PAGE UPDATE ON JUNE 3RD, 2020

 Recommendations On Volunteerism:

-Groups of less than ten people can meet together with minimal risk, provided that:
+Groups of less than twenty-five people can meet together with minimal risk, provided that:

 - No one present is sick or has any reason to think they have been exposed to SARS-CoV-2.

 - Change your greetings by eliminating or reducing your physical touch for the time being.

 - Eliminate or reduce carpooling to job sites.
 Drive with masks and increased ventilation, if it is a must.

 - Shared surfaces (tools, equipment, supplies, etc.) are disinfected before and after the project.
 Bring cleaning wipes and hand sanitizer.

 - Everyone washes their hands thoroughly (more than 20 seconds) upon arrival and upon returning to your home or on the project.